 Nick Mueller, ‘12

-Mueller currently serves as legal fellow in the Office of General Counsel for National Education Association (NEA).
-His work focuses on several election law matters, including preparing for litigation challenging state ballot issues and providing counsel for the NEA and its affiliates on campaign finance matters.
+Mueller currently serves as an independent consultant with OneVirginia2021, which advocates for redistricting reform in Virginia.
+As a consultant, mueller provides research and counsel on redistricting law as it affects the efforts of the organization.
+Prior to working with OneVirginia2021, Mueller served as legal fellow in the Office of General Counsel for the National Education Association (NEA).
+His work focused on several election law matters, including preparing for litigation challenging state ballot issues and providing counsel for the NEA and its affiliates on campaign finance matters.
 He emphasized the political nature of the job, explaining that the NEA often advocates for legal positions and political causes at the same time.
-Mueller explained that one of the most exciting and challenging aspects of his job is working with the often murky and ambiguous nature of election law.

 A political person by nature, Mueller got involved in politics before entering law school.
 A few years after college, he worked on the Obama campaign in both Nevada and Ohio and the summer after his first year of law school, he worked on Capitol Hill.
 For those interested in pursuing careers that involve election law, Mueller strongly recommends getting involved in campaigns because they are both a great way to make contacts and gain valuable experience.